Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

-\begin{enumerate} \item Overall, precise calculation of optimal complexity and dedicated analysis of different inference and optimization methods in Section~\ref{sec-analyze} help tremendously in predicting their performances and understanding the differences, across not only the inference and optimization methods but also rule variants and graph types.
+\begin{enumerate} \item Overall, precise calculation of optimal complexity and dedicated analysis of different inference and optimization methods in Section~\ref{sec-analyze} help tremendously in predicting their performances and understanding the differences, for both asymptotic trends and constant factors, across not only the inference and optimization methods but also rule variants and graph types.

 \item Which inference method and system to use depends on the unique features and powers the method and system provide, including the advantages summarized in Table~\ref{tab-sys}.
 Whichever method and system are used, the rule variants and input graph types can affect the performance much more, as described below.